 As I lay in bed, I felt warmth moving up along my backside.
 It was Lily crawling toward my head.
 She continued and then did something unexpected: she nuzzled her head on my neck.
 An excitement I had long forgotten came over me.
 This was my first glimpse of Lily’s personality.
 Despite what she endured, she was capable of affection.
 She wanted to love.
 I found out just how much as the weeks and months went by.

 I arrived home from work one evening in mid-December.
 Like I had done for the last six weeks, I opened the door to greet Lily.
 She came flying into the living room with excitement.
 She grunted and snorted.
 She pawed at my legs.
 She wouldn’t stop!
 It was as if she was asking me to kneel down, which I did.
 Upon kneeling, Lily sat up on her hind legs and extended her front legs in my direction.
 I moved in closer and she placed her front paws around me, drawing me in.
 Her body collapsed into my chest.
 She was actually hugging me.

 I sat there hugging her with tears in my eyes.
 I think she realized that I hadn’t left her.
 Lily was happy, and so was I. We found each other.
 She is grateful and she shows her gratitude in such an incredible way.
 They say a hug is some of the best medicine around.
 I say that a hug from Lily is my cure.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Laiza Goytia won For Our Friends Dog Rescue in New York a 2017 Holiday Wishes award.